4 Ways Community Influence Marketing Differs From Influencer Marketing

 Community influencers are most interested in authenticity and delivering value to their audience.
 It's critical that brands understand these creators' personal brand and audience before recruiting them for a sponsored campaign.

-Are Community Influencers Better Than Regular Influencers?
+Are Influential Community Members Better Than Regular Influencers?

 That said, seasoned influencer marketing brands work hard to include macro and mega influencers in their greater marketing mix.
 But even these brands are going to build a solid foundation of smaller community influencers before venturing into more expensive high-profile campaigns with large influencers and celebrities.